Patriotic Electoral Bloc: Positions

 The bloc has been widely described as pro-Russian.
 It supported closer cooperation with Russia, seeking the resumption of "mutually beneficial relations" with Russia and a strategic partnership with the country.
 In its political platform, the bloc established as foreign policy objectives the construction of a balanced and open diplomacy with countries of both the West and East, also seeking good neighborly relations and pragmatic cooperation with Romania and Ukraine.

 The bloc proposed in its platform a plan for rapprochement with the Commonwealth of Independent States (CIS), aiming to restore economic relations with CIS member states by resuming the cooperation agreements denounced in recent years.
 The bloc also expressed its openness to cooperation with BRICS and the Shanghai Cooperation Organisation (SCO) and proposed restoring Moldova's observer status in the Eurasian Economic Union (EEU) and the accession of Moldova to the Belt and Road Initiative and regional projects in Eastern Europe and Central Asia.
 The bloc also emphasized the importance of developing a strategic partnership with China, described as one of the world's largest economies.
 This enhanced relationship with the country would include the signing of a strategic partnership agreement.

-In its platform, the BEP described that it sought a "balanced relationship" with the European Union (EU), with Moldovan newspaper Ziarul de Gardă noting that its platform did not publically endorse an end to European integration.
+In its platform, the BEP described that it sought a "balanced relationship" with the European Union (EU), with Moldovan newspaper Ziarul de Gardă noting that its platform did not publicly endorse an end to European integration.
 Nevertheless, the bloc was described as opposed to the EU and European integration by the Polish government-funded think tank of the Centre for Eastern Studies (OSW) and by Romanian news site Veridicas Moldovan edition.
 According to the OSW, the bloc criticised values promoted by the EU as allegedly incompatible with Moldovan values; EU values would be characterised by the bloc as openly hostile to Eastern Orthodox tradition, which would be the cultural core of Moldova.
 According to Veridica, all four party leaders of the BEP promoted messages against Moldova's accession to the EU, as well as falsehoods about the EU and NATO.

 The bloc advocated for Moldovan neutrality and called for restraint from involvement in the Russo-Ukrainian War, not formally supporting Russian aggression.
 Bloc representatives stated that, if they were to come to power, they would propose the adoption of a law on permanent neutrality that would "complete" the Constitution of Moldova and be recognized internationally, including by the United Nations (UN).
 Furthermore, the BEP stated that 51 military objectives would be constructed through the use of over 700 million Moldovan lei from the state budget and also through the attraction of external financing for the purchase of weapons.